-Figure 4.2: Book dimension table also showing the special system-maintained attribute RowID, which normally cannot be seen by the user the attributes in the index also matters).
-The combinations for which to create indices thus have to be chosen carefully based on the typical usage.
-In general, the key referencing the Date dimension should be put first in combinations since most queries refer to dates.
+Figure 4.2: Book dimension table also showing the special system-maintained attribute RowID, which normally cannot be seen by the user

 Dimension tables should also be indexed.
 Depending on typical usage, it may or may not make sense to build indices on all individual columns.
 And as for fact tables, indices can be built on combinations of attributes.